 This page is dedicated to taking a look at the Texas online gambling laws and domestic land-based gambling options available in the Lone Star state.

 Right from the start, of course, it bears mentioning that despite there being no domestically regulated online gaming opportunities in TX, there are no state laws that prohibit residents from participating in all the real-money casino gaming, sports betting, and poker offered by licensed international Texas online gambling sites.

 Other Texas Gambling Pages

 Where Does Texas Stand On Gambling In General?

-Is Private Gambling Legal In Texas?
+Is Social Gambling Legal In Texas?

 Is Playing Poker Legal In Texas?

 It is illegal in Texas to bet money or anything of value at any game played with balls, dice, cards, or other gambling device.
 Therefore, playing house-banked poker in Texas – or playing poker in any venue that receives a direct financial benefit from hosting the games, is unlawful.

 However, many restaurants and bars in Texas regularly hold poker tournaments, and numerous card clubs are situated in the state.
 Playing in these venues is legal as long as the players do not risk money or anything of value to try to win any prize.

 Further, Texas poker rooms and card clubs are permitted to operate so long as the house takes no rake and are not open to the general public.
 There is no law in Texas that bars social poker games, provided – again – that no entity takes a house cut.